iaudouard/animerecommender/README.md

 ## Roadmap

-- Basic recommendation - Enter one anime and get as many as you asked for back
+- Recommender API - go to our API @ [RapidAPI](https://rapidapi.com/uruguay-nomas-uruguay-nomas-default/api/anime-recommender)
+- Website - Head to our website [AnimeRecommender](https://animerecommender.net/) to check out the website live,
 - Account system - Every time you ask for a recommendation, the anime you inputed for reference will be saved as a liked anime
-- Themeing System - Make use of our set of 4 themes that are saved to both your browser and your account if you have one. _all themes were pulled from _ [Monkeytype](https://github.com/Miodec/monkeytype)
+- Themeing System - Make use of our set of 4 themes that are saved to both your browser and your account (if you have one) - all themes were pulled from [Monkeytype](https://github.com/Miodec/monkeytype)

 See the [open issues](https://github.com/fusunnn/animerecommender/issues) for a full list of proposed features (and known issues).